RTL Logo

 4. Not having a naturalization certificate

-If your Italian ancestor was naturalized in another country, it is necessary to obtain documentation of naturalization.
+If the Italian ancestor became a naturalized citizen of another country, it is necessary to obtain the naturalization documentation.

 5. Not meeting residence time requirements